 Maryland has a variety of levels of drug offense for possession of illegal drugs, which vary depending on the amount and type of the substance.
 In Maryland, illegal drugs are called CDS, short for “Controlled Dangerous Substance.”

-Except for marijuana possession under 10 grams, all Maryland drug possession offenses are criminal, jailable offenses prohibited under CR 5-601.
+Except for marijuana possession of 2.5 ounces or less, all Maryland drug possession offenses are criminal, jailable offenses prohibited under CR 5-601.

 Possession of CDS – Not Marijuana